cretz/chrome-screen-rec-poc/attempt1/README.md

 * Node makes callback for future recorder blobs
 * Navigate to URL
 * Extension frontend script collects video tags and listens for play to notifies extension backend script
-* Node part waits for fullscreen selector (optional) to become available and clicks it (TODO)
-* Node part waits for play button selector to become available and clicks it
+* Node part waits for selectors to show up and clicks em
 * Extension backend script, on play, records the tab and sends a blob every second to the node part
-* The node part serializes the blob to disk (TODO)
+* The node part serializes the blob to disk

 It's much more complicated than that.
 It has to do things like set parameters for auto-selecting the tab, handle message passing of blobs, etc. Obviously this is tailored for just this test and would be much more robust in real use.